Relative hyperbolicity of free extensions of free groups: Admissible subgroup systems, Flaring under weak attraction and relative hyperbolicity in free-by-cyclic groups

 To this end, we will first establish under which conditions legal paths grow with the iteration of under $\phi$.
 This subsection borrows from \cite[Section 2]{Gh-23} and we will refer the reader to the relevant sections of that paper for most of the technical details of the proofs.
-We however, will give full details of the proof of the two crucial results - namely, how lengths are to be compared and the growth of legality ratio as per our new definition here.
+We however will give full details of the proofs of two crucial results regarding the comparison of the lengths (Lemma \ref{comparison}) and the growth of the legality ratio (Lemma \ref{legality}).
 Once these are established, the proofs of Lemma \ref{flare}, Proposition \ref{conjflare}, Proposition \ref{strictflare} and Proposition \ref{cbhfc} can be very easily derived from the proofs of \cite{Gh-23}.